 Objectives Outputs Within the 3 year duration of the Project Language guide is developed.
-Target completion date: February 2014 Outcomes 3 to 5 years after the launch of the Project Windsor Police Service members use appropriate terms when referring to diversity.
+Target completion date: February 2014 Outcomes 3 to 5 years after the launch of the Project divers Windsor Police Service members use appropriate terms when referring to diversity.
 Internal and external communications use appropriate human rights language.
 Outcomes 5 to 10 years after the launch of the Project Windsor Police Service relationships and communication with the community is improved.

 Projected Milestone(s) Status June 2012 Consult other organizations for research and/or best practices regarding the issue of race-based and inclusive language.
 Complete Other police services were consulted and it was challenging to find any information regarding a guide on race-based and inclusive language.
 Some information was found on-line regarding inclusive language.
 June 2012 Consult OHRC for research and/or best practices regarding the issue of race-based and inclusive language.
-Complete May 2013 Community consultation on internal language guide In-progress
+Complete May 2013 Community consultation on internal language guide Ongoing

-The development of an internal language guide was a topic at the community consultation session in May.
-Some feedback was received from participants; however, due to time constraints the topic was not fully explored.
-The subcommittee plans on exploring this topic further at a future community consultation session in the Spring of 2013.
+The development of an internal language guide was a topic at the community consultation session in May and limited feedback was received from participants.